mbeffa/Sequent-Home-Automation-Library/README.md

 ||--37|O - O|38--||
 |GND |--39|O - O|40--||

-### Method 2:
+### Method 2: Using the SM Arduino Raspberry Pi Replacement Kit
-Use Sequent Microsystems [Uno/Nano/Teensy/Feather/ESP32 Raspberry Pi Replacement Kit](https://sequentmicrosystems.com/collections/accessories/products/raspberry-pi-replacement-card) with the preferred arduino processor then plug The Home Automation Card into the 40 pin header.
+Sequent Microsystems [Arduino Uno, Nano, Teensy, Feather or ESP32 Raspberry Pi Replacement Kit](https://sequentmicrosystems.com/products/raspberry-pi-replacement-card) is an inexpensive adapter which can be used to control any of our HATs with five Arduino cards: Uno, Nano, Teensy, Feather or ESP32.
+Simply plug the Home Automation HAT into the 40 pin connector of the adapter and run your Arduino software.

-### Method 3:
+### Method 3: Using the SM ESP32-Pi Raspberry Pi Alternative
-Use Sequent Microsystems [ESP32 Pi Replacement Card](https://sequentmicrosystems.com) connected directly with the Home Automation card.
+Coming soon: ESP32-Pi, a Raspberry Pi alternate solution which could connect directly to the Home Automation HAT.
 In your sketchbook set the board type to DOIT ESP32 DEVKIT V1: Tool >> Board >> ESP32 Arduino >> DOIT ESP32 DEVKIT V1